TUDoAD/DropletDetection_YOLOv4/README.md

 An example video to test the program is given in the input folder.
 An output folder is already created, where the statistical evaluation as well as the images including the detection are saved.
 Actually one frame per second is extracted of the video.
 If a higher number is necessary, an adaption of the code is necessary.

+### Training Data
+Training datasets are uploaded on zenodo, check Version 3.

 ### References
 [1] Bochkovskiy A, Wang C-Y, Liao H-YM (2020) YOLOv4: Optimal Speed and Accuracy of Object Detection. https://doi.org/10.48550/arXiv.2004.10934 <br>